-Danielle Stislicki Update: Police Say ‘Progress’ Made In Case of Missing Woman
+Danielle Stislicki Update: Police Say ‘Progress’ Made In Case Of Missing Woman

 The police chief noted that he is aware that “people are anxious to know” what evidence police have found, and said police are just as “anxious to tell them.”
 Nevertheless, Nebus emphasized that giving the public information or releasing any potential clues in the case at present could tip off the perpetrator about what police have gathered, according to CBS Detroit.

-Nebus would not comment as to whether police think Danielle is still alive, stating “There’s a specific reason for that.
+Nebus would not comment as to whether police think Danielle is still alive, stating, “There’s a specific reason for that.
 I’m not going to comment.”

 In mid-December police searched a home in Berkley and removed a mattress.
 As previously reported by the Inquisitr, some floorboards from the residence were also taken from the residence and were being tested, according to Click on Detroit.